 The gig economy has given many companies the opportunity to offer a wide variety of online jobs.

 Online jobs can be exciting, but they can also lead people to get taken advantage of.
 The job application process often requires people to disclose private information such as a Social Security number and a bank account number (for setting up direct deposit) and scammers will often take advantage of this by getting people to try and apply for a job that doesn’t exist, then taking their personal information.

 While looking for real work-at-home opportunities, it’s important to stay vigilant and follow some basic best practices.

 1. If you can’t find evidence of the company online, that’s a major red flag.
 Most reputable companies will have some sort of online presence that lets customers and potential employees know who they are and what they do.
 If a company doesn’t seem to have much information about it online, or has an unprofessional web presence, that may be a red flag.

-2. If a job listing seems higher than entry level (a management or senior position job) but the company says they require no experience in that field, that’s another classic red flag.
+2. If a job listing seems higher than a typical entry level work from home position (a management or senior position job) but the company says they require no experience in that field, that’s another classic red flag.
 Similarly, if a job is offering a lot more money than other companies for similar positions, watch out.

 3. If a company can’t get specific about what a job’s duties entails, but seem to be moving very quickly to make you an offer, that’s another thing to watch out for.

 4. If a company asks you to provide cash up front, or write them a check that they’ll reimburse, stop everything and do your research.